alexj-lee/brainformr/docs/index.md

 zero_attn: True
 ```

-& we can use hydra to directly instantiate this model (which we specify using the `_target_` attribute) by specifiying the object class, here `brainformr.model.CellTransformer`.
+We can use hydra to directly instantiate this model (which we specify using the `_target_` attribute) by specifiying the object class, here `brainformr.model.CellTransformer`.
 What this looks like in context is in following snippet:

 ```
 cfg_path = 'config.yaml'
 cfg = OmegaConf.load(cfg_path) # same as above snippet
 model = hydra.utils.instantiate(cfg.model)

-# model will have 500 gene output decoder depth of 4, etc. and will be an instance of class `CellTransformer`
+# model will have 500 gene output decoder depth of 4, etc. and will be an instance of class `brainformr.model.CellTransformer`
 ```

 ### Composition of config files is controlled at top-level using another config